- Research Safety

 Winter Walking Safety Tips

 Winter, and the snow and ice it brings to cover the roads, sidewalks and parking lots can be quite dangerous.
+No matter how well the snow and ice is removed from parking lots or sidewalks, you will encounter some slippery surfaces when walking outdoors in the winter.
+It is important for everyone to be aware of these dangers and to learn to walk safely on ice and slippery surfaces.
 Falls due to ice and snow are one of the most common injury causing incidents on campus.

-- Plan extra time on your schedule to prevent being in a rush.
+Schedule extra time - pay attention and don’t rush.
 Most accidents occur due to inattention or being in a hurry.

-- Remove snow from shoes before entering any building.
+Remove -snow or mud from shoes before entering any building.

 - Wear visible clothing especially at night or during heavy snow.